Slater

 How to Pronounce Slater

 Our model found one way to pronounce the name Slater.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Slater is pronounced as SLAY-ter.
+Our model is 100.0% confident that Slater is pronounced as SLAY-ter, which has 2 syllables.

 2